jazzband/django-permission/README.rst

     :target: https://pypi.python.org/pypi/django-permission/
     :alt: License

-An enhanced permission library which enable *handler based permission system* to handle complex permissions in Django.
+An enhanced permission library which enable *logic based permission system* to handle complex permissions in Django.

 It is developed based on authentication backend system introduced from django 1.2.
+This library support Django 1.2 and later.

 .. note::
     I decied to focus on the *logic based permission system* more than